dmatseku/avaj-launcher/README.md

 ## Problems ##

-If you have problems compiling, then duplicate the first line in the generated "run" file and retry commands above.
+If you have problems compiling, then duplicate the first line in the generated "run" file and retry the second command above.